carsonfb/carsonfb/README.md

 and stared writing my own programs in Commodore BASIC when I was 8, though none of those are what anyone would consider a masterpiece.
 I moved on to GW-BASIC, Pascal, C, and x86 Aseembly language over the next several years.
-Because of this interest, I was occasionally being paid in pizzas to write small utilities for a tiny company that I knew the owner of in junior high and highschool.
+Because of this interest, I was occasionally being paid in pizzas to write small utilities for a tiny company that I knew the owner of in junior high and high school.
-I got my first real programming job while in college.
+I got my first "real" programming job during my senior year in college.

 Which brings me to...

 ## Professional

-I have been a full-time professional programmer for 25 years and, in that time, have used a number of languages (though some for only a short while):
+I have been a full-time professional programmer for over 25 years and, in that time, have used a number of languages (though some for only a short while):

 * Assembly Language (x86)
 * Bash (Linux, UNIX)